chp117/chp117.github.io/README.md

 # Computational Chemistry Enthusiast

 Welcome to my GitHub portfolio!

 I am a chemistry student with a strong interest in **computational chemistry**, **cheminformatics**, and **computer-aided drug discovery (CADD)**.

 This repository showcases my journey of learning and integrating Python programming with chemistry to explore modern scientific challenges.

 ---

 ## About Me
-**Education:** B.Sc. in Chemistry @ RWTH Aachen
+- **Education:** B.Sc. in Chemistry @ RWTH Aachen

-**Experience:** Lab Assistant @ SK Chemicals
+- **Experience:** Lab Assistant @ SK Chemicals
-&emsp; &emsp; &emsp; &ensp; &ensp; (Focused on pharmaceutical analysis)
+  - Focused on pharmaceutical analysis

-I am currently learning Python and other computational tools to apply them to problems in chemistry and drug discovery.
+- I am currently learning Python and other computational tools to apply them to problems in chemistry and drug discovery.
 This portfolio documents my projects, skills, and progress as I develop expertise in computational methods.

 ---